josephofiowa/ds-blogging/readme.md

 - Identify reasons why data science blogging is a strong career step (and fun!)
 - Determine what makes a good data science blog
 - Discover avenues students can pursue to produce a data science blog
+- Discuss Bootstrap and gently "mention" HTML and CSS

 ## Why Blog?